yogurt-foundation/yogurt-css-documentation/docs/sizing/min-height.md

 ## Min Height

-Utilities for setting the minimum height of an element.
+Utilities for sets the miminum height of an element.

 ### Class